-A second technique involves application of negative pressure during the procedure, typically with the use of a syringe (10–20 mL) placed in a syringe holder (aspiration gun/handle; Fig. 1A).
-When using an aspiration gun or handle, one must remember to pull the plunger back only after the needle has been placed into the lesion; the plunger should remain pulled while rapid, short strokes are made.
-More important, it is imperative that suction be released before the needle is removed, because continued negative pressure results in suction of the material back into the syringe preventing preparation of direct smears.
+A second technique involves application of negative pressure during the procedure, typically with the use of a syringe (10 to 20 mL) placed in a syringe holder (aspiration gun; Fig. 1A).
+When using an aspiration gun, one must remember to pull the plunger back only after the needle has been placed into the lesion; the plunger should remain pulled while rapid, short strokes are made.
+More important, it is imperative that suction be released before the needle is removed, because continued negative pressure results in suction of the material back into the syringe.
 Although rinsing with saline solution may allow retrieval of this material, cell recovery is poor and preparations are generally inferior to direct smears.

 There are essentially no contraindications to FNA of a superficially located mass.
 FNA may be performed in patients with thrombocytopenia and in those taking anticoagulant medication, assuming their laboratory parameters are not beyond the therapeutic range.
 Although firm pressure should be applied for at least 10 minutes after each needle stick, the incidence of bleeding complications does not seem to be increased significantly in this population.
 In addition, patients with mitral valve prolapse generally do not require prophylactic antibiotics before this procedure, provided proper technique is followed.

 Finally, some believe that multiple areas of a given mass can, and should, be sampled with the same needle in a single needle stick.
-In a large mass, the angle of the needle may be changed in small increments during sampling.
-Major changes in the direction of the needle should be avoided, however, because it can lead to increased bleeding and result in suboptimal specimens.
-Therefore, to sample three different areas of a given lesion, one should consider performing three separate passes.
+Our experience, however, suggests that redirection of the needle into different areas of a mass leads to increased bleeding, often resulting in suboptimal specimens.
+Therefore, to sample three different areas of a given lesion, one should perform three separate passes.
 Multiple needle punctures are generally well tolerated, provided the rationale for such an approach is discussed with the patient before the procedure.

 A number of preparations may result from a given aspiration depending on the manner in which the material is received.
 The majority of the material should be received on glass slides, already smeared by the aspirator on site.
 It is preferred that at least half of the slides be immediately fixed in 95% alcohol or spray fixative in preparation for Papanicolaou staining.
 The remainder of the smears may be allowed to air-dry in preparation for staining with Diff-Quik, a Romanowsky-type stain, similar to the Giemsa stain.
 Both preparations are valuable to the interpreting pathologist: the Papanicolaou stain permits detection of subtle nuclear abnormalities, allowing a definitive diagnosis of malignancy; the Diff-Quik stain highlights cytoplasmic features and background components, including extracellular material (i.e., mucin), which may be helpful in tumor subclassification.
 All slides must be labeled properly with pencil (ink will dissolve on contact with alcohol); which slides were air-dried and which ones were immediately wet-fixed should be clearly marked on the slides.
 If all slides were inadvertently allowed to dry, Papanicolaou staining may still be performed.
 Previously air-dried smears may be “rehydrated” by immersion in balanced saline solution for approximately 30 seconds, followed by conventional Papanicolaou staining.21 The results are generally acceptable for cytologic evaluation and can be easily performed in all laboratories.
 Thus, if it appears that a smear has even partially dried, such an approach should be taken rather than a delayed attempt at fixation, which almost certainly results in degeneration of the material and an indeterminate diagnosis.

-Material received in a rinse solution (e.g., balanced saline, RPMI) may be processed with a liquid-based preparation (i.e., ThinPrep or SurePath) or cytospin preparation, which concentrates the material via centrifugation.
-The liquid-based preparations are typically Papanicolaou stained.
-Cytospin preparations may be Diff-Quik stained after being air-dried, or they may be Papanicolaou stained after being fixed with alcohol.
-In addition, rinse solutions containing a significant amount of material (seen as a distinct “button” or "pellet" after centrifugation) may be submitted for a cell block preparation, which involves formaldehyde solution fixation, paraffin embedding, and hematoxylin and eosin staining of thin sections.
-Such preparations are useful for the evaluation of larger volumes of material and are invaluable if special stains (e.g., mucin, immunocytochemistry) are necessary.
+Material received in a rinse solution (e.g., balanced saline, RPMI) may be processed with a cytospin preparation, which concentrates the material via centrifugation.
+Such preparations may be Diff-Quik stained after being air-dried, or they may be Papanicolaou stained after being fixed with alcohol.
+In addition, rinse solutions containing a significant amount of material (seen as a distinct “button” after centrifugation) may be submitted for a cell block preparation, which involves formaldehyde solution fixation, paraffin embedding, and hematoxylin and eosin staining of thin sections.
+Such preparations are useful for the evaluation of larger volumes of material and are invaluable if special stains (e.g., mucin, immunohistochemistry) are necessary.